 Procedure

-The procedure of the current study that included the RAP interviews, was part of the of a broader study (Bachar, 2007) that included examining reading responses (Holland, 1975 ) of psychotherapists to David Grossman's novella "Her Body Knows" (Grossman, 2003), whose dominant theme focuses on the notion of rescue (Vaknin, 2007).
-Therefore the procedure included three steps in the following order: (1) reading (or re-reading) the novella "Her Body Knows" immediately before the interview; (2) a semi-structured interview to assess participants' responses to the novella; (3) the RAP interview.
-Reading the novella indirectly brought up the topic of RF, and participants' responses to the reading were gathered for another part of the study (Vaknin & Dunsky, under reviwe).
-The interpersonal narratives were collected from the interviewees immediately after the part of the semi-structured interview that focused on responses to reading the novella.
-This order was intended to evoke rescue expressions in response the discussing the interviewees subjective responses to the protagonists in the novel, and thus, they may have colored the relational narratives.
+The procedure of the current study that included the RAP interviews, was part of a broader study (Bachar, 2007) that included examining reading responses (Holland, 1975 ) of psychotherapists to David Grossman's novella "Her Body Knows" (Grossman, 2003), whose dominant theme focuses on the notion of rescue (Vaknin, 2007).
+As such, the procedure in this study included three steps in the following order: (1) reading (or re-reading) the novella, "Her Body Knows," immediately before the interview; (2) a semi-structured interview to assess participants' responses to the novella; (3) the RAP interview.
+Reading the novella indirectly brought up the topic of RF, and participants' responses to the reading were utilized for another part of the study (Vaknin & Dunsky, under review).
+The interpersonal narratives were collected from the interviewees immediately after the semi-structured interviews, which focused on responses to reading the novella.
+This order was intended to evoke rescue expressions in the RAP interviews as the participants’ had just shared their subjective responses to the protagonists in the novel in the previous step.
+However, we note that this order may have colored the relational narratives.

-The RAP interview, which included the 12 interpersonal episodes, was audio recorded and fully transcribed.
+The RAP interview, which included the 12 interpersonal episodes, was audio-recorded and transcribed.
 The 240 relational narratives (80 on parents, 80 on children and 80 on patients) were rated by two independent judges with clinical experience who had been trained in the CCRT method.
-Categorical ratings (Barber et al., 1998) served as a basis for an in-depth narrative analysis of the narratives.
-The analysis focused on tracking repetition of relational themes in the context of rescue in each therapist's relations with one's parents and children and in relations with one's patients.
-Meetings were held to increase consent, to minimize biases in interpreting the narratives (in cases where specific categories were rated at a difference of 3 or greater), to formulate the overall relationship pattern, and to identify aspects of rescue that intersect between narratives.
-After the meetings the consent between the two judges rose in the W component from 65% to 80%, in the RO component from 80% to 90%, in the RS component from 75% to 85%.
+Categorical ratings (Barber et al., 1998) served as the basis for an in-depth narrative analysis of the narratives.
+The analysis focused on tracking repetition of relational themes in the context of rescue in each therapist's relations with her parents and children and in relations with her patients.
+Meetings were held to increase consent, to minimize biases in interpreting the narratives (in cases where specific categories were rated at a difference of 3 or greater), to formulate the overall relationship pattern, and to identify aspects of rescue that intersected between narratives.
+After the meetings, the consent between the two judges rose in the W component from 65% to 80%, in the RO component from 80% to 90%, and in the RS component from 75% to 85%.
 The participants gave their informed consent for audio-recording, transcribing and analyzing the interviews; all identifying materials were removed.
 Major changes were made in identifying details to preserve anonymity.

-Findings
+Results

-Three types of female psychotherapists were found, (1) rescuer (n = 5), (2) alienated (n = 4), and (3) dialectic (n= 8).
+Three types of female psychotherapists were identified: (1) rescuer (n = 5), (2) alienated (n = 4), and (3) dialectic (n= 8).
 The rest of the interviewees (n = 3) could not be classified into one of the three categories, rather features of all three types appeared in the.
-Below, we demonstrate each of these types with one of the interviewees that depicts the type, but features of more interviewees that belong to the particular type are featured.
-The narratives that we present more fully were shown to the participants, who again provided their specific consent.
+Below, we illustrate each of these types with one of the interviewees that depicts that type, and also include features from other interviewees that were classified as that particular type.
+The detailed narratives that we present were shown to the participants, who again provided their specific consent.
 Nevertheless, significant editing was done in order to preserve anonymity.

 The Rescuer Type